zafarahmed66/rasterex/docs/introduction/compare/methods/compareMeasure.md

 Starts the compare alignment function to get the scale and offset for compare/overlay on a file, even if the file is not currently part of a compare/overlay.

+An array of align values are returned by the `GUI_CompareMeasure` callback.

+See [GUI_CompareMeasure](../callbacks/GUI_CompareMeasure) for details on align array structure.

 ### Syntax

 ```typescript